-otherworldly soundscape doom ambient
+otherworldly ambient jazz/soundscape music

 feat.
 Matthew Rice - electric guitar, overtone vox, Byron R. Howell - drums, Tom Glenn - live visual projections